waitaminutepls/TMDB-Final-Project/README.md

 <h1 align="center">Hello, I'm Danylo 👋</h1>
 <h3 align="center">Thanks for taking the time to review my creations 🚀</h3>

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">What's going on?</h3>
 <p align="left">
 </p>

 I want to present you my project that I've built.
-I have implemented MVVM architecture to create an application.
-The application is divided into 3 controllers, each controller has a certain functionality:
+It utilizes the TMDB API, functioning as a movie library, offering a seamless experience for accessing and managing movie data.
+In the project, I used MVVM architecture.
+The application is divided into 3 controllers, each serving specific functionalities:

 ### "Home"